What We Do

 Inside Iraq and in Jordan displaced Christians are ignored by the Islamic run charities.
 There are so many Christian refugee children that we cannot help all of them, but we can make one special day brighter for thousands of them by arranging a traditional Christmas day of fun and good food.

 In 2013 and 2014, Christmas events that included hot meals were served to Christian refugee children in Jordan and Lebanon.
 In 2015 the program was expanded to Christian IDP’s (Internally Displaced Persons) in Iraq who fled the Islamic State as the city of Mosul and Christians villages nearby were overrun.
 Much of the Nineveh Plain was also stolen from Christian families who fled to the Kurdish areas in the northeast.
-In 2016 the number of children served will be increased.
+In 2016 the number of children served increased.

 Christmas for Refugees is much more than one hot meal at Christmas.
 The many hours long program includes a warm place to stay for a day with Gospel themed plays and puppet shows along with games and traditional Christmas songs.